Your Emergency Navigation Tools

 Emergency Brake (Stop, Drop, Roll)

-When you're on fire: Creates the pause
+When you’re on fire: creates the pause.

 Your instant crisis intervention when emotional chaos becomes emotional disaster.
-Doesn't solve the problemβ€”stops the crash.
+Doesn’t solve the problem — stops the crash.

 2